eeay0/ccalc/README.md

 To Do:
 - [x] Tokenise input:
-- [ ] Parse it to postfix notation.
+- [ ] Parse it to postfix notation:
+    - [ ] write functions for list and stack.
 - [ ] Calculate basic arithmetic operation.